freenas/freenas-docs/userguide/tasks.rst

 Tasks
 =====

-The Tasks section of the administrative GUI can be used to configure these repetitive tasks:
+The Tasks section of the administrative GUI is used to configure repetitive tasks:

+#ifdef truenas
+* :ref:`Cloud Sync` schedules data synchronization to cloud providers
+#endif truenas

-* :ref:`Cron Jobs`: allows scheduling a command or script to automatically execute at a specified time
+* :ref:`Cron Jobs` schedules a command or script to automatically execute at a specified time

-* :ref:`Init/Shutdown Scripts`: is used to configure a command or script to automatically execute during system startup or shutdown
+* :ref:`Init/Shutdown Scripts` configures a command or script to automatically execute during system startup or shutdown

-* :ref:`Rsync Tasks`: allows scheduling data synchronization to another system
+* :ref:`Rsync Tasks` schedules data synchronization to another system

 * :ref:`S.M.A.R.T.
-Tests`: allows scheduling how often disk tests occur
+Tests` schedules disk tests

 Each of these tasks is described in more detail in this section.